FrancoRamirezz/API-Intro/README.md

 An introduction to how to build a API in Python.
 We will be using Python and fast API

 # First part:
 Pip install FastAPI and make sure that Python is on the computer.
+Then install a few packages, such as streamlit